ActionLabNetwork/ourvoice/README.md

 Navigate to `http://demo.ourvoice.test/` to access the Ourvoice App

+> NOTE: to be able to login without password and use email sending functions from the APIs add correct SMTP configurations to `apps/ourvoice-out-api/.env` and `apps/ourvoice-api/.env`

 Irregular use:

 - Run `pnpm dev` in corresponding `app` directory to start that app in development mode